 ansys150 [-g yes] [-j jobname]

 The options -g yes or no is to use the GUI.
-The options "yes" or "blank" indicate that the GUI is on, and "no" indicates the GUI is off.
+The options "yes" or "blank" indicate that the GUI is on, and "no" indicates that the GUI is off.

 And -j jobname is to name the initial jobname that will be assigned to the files generated during the ANSYS session.
 If the -j option is not used all files will be assigned the name FILE.

 When using the GUI, you can exit the ANSYS program by either choosing Exit under File in the ANSYS Utility Menu or choose QUIT from the ANSYS Toolbar.
 With either selection the "Exit from ANSYS" window will appear requesting which information to save from the session.
 After making your selection, choose OK to exit or Cancel to continue your ANSYS session.
 When exiting, click OK then move the mouse into the ANSYS_Output window and press Return to close the window.

 If you are not using the GUI, the /exit command will terminate your ANSYS session.

 Hardcopy output may be obtained from ANSYS in two ways.
 The first method provides a quick and easy means of generating hardcopies of the ANSYS graphics window in postscript format.
 The hardcopy command is found by clicking on the PlotCtrls option of the ANSYS Utility Menu and choosing Hard Copy (for screen or graphic window) or Capture Image (for graphic window only).
-Once the PS Hard Copy or Image Hard Copy window appears, the desired options may be selected and the output generated.
+Once the PS Hard Copy or Image Hard Copy window appears, the desired options may be selected and the output is generated.
 To print, select Print To and Enter.
+[Command: lpr -P printername]

-The stand alone ANSYS graphics utility program DISPLAY provides the second and more advanced options for producing hardcopy output.
+The stand alone ANSYS graphics utility program DISPLAY provides the second and more advanced option for producing hardcopy output.
 DISPLAY allows for greater control of the printout (i.e. scaling functions) and it also allows for alternate graphics formats (i.e. HPGL format).
-This utility can be used to plot, print or export neutral graphics files on desired formats.
-Neutral graphic files are created in ANSYS program.
-Information on using DISPLAY is contained in the document Printing in ANSYS
+This utility can be used to plot, print or export neutral graphic files on desired formats.
+Neutral graphic files are created in the ANSYS program.
+Information on using DISPLAY is contained in the document Printing in ANSYS.